 A quorum of stockholders is necessary to take action at the Annual Meeting.
-A majority of outstanding shares of Common Stock present in person or represented by proxy will constitute a quorum.
-The Company will appoint election inspectors to determine whether or not a quorum is present, and to tabulate votes cast by proxy or in person.
+A majority of outstanding shares of Common Stock entitled to vote at the meeting present at the Annual Meeting or represented by proxy will constitute a quorum.
+The Company will appoint election inspectors to determine whether or not a quorum is present, and to tabulate votes cast by proxy or virtually at the Annual Meeting.
 Under certain circumstances, a broker or other nominee may have discretionary authority to vote shares of Common Stock if instructions have not been received from the beneficial owner or other person entitled to vote.

-The election inspectors will treat directions to withhold authority, abstentions and broker non-votes (which occur when a broker or other nominee holding shares for a beneficial owner does not vote on a particular proposal because such broker or other nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner) as present and entitled to vote for purposes of determining the presence of a quorum for the transaction of business at the Annual Meeting.
+The election inspectors will treat abstentions and broker non-votes (which occur when a broker or other nominee holding shares for a beneficial owner does not vote on a particular proposal because such broker or other nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner) as present for purposes of determining the presence of a quorum for the transaction of business at the Annual Meeting.

-What are the voting requirements?

-Proposal Vote Required Effect of Broker Non-Votes Effect of Abstentions Election of Directors "Plurality Plus" Standard No effect No effect Advisory Vote on Executive Compensation The affirmative vote of a majority of shares present in person or represented by proxy and entitled to vote on the matter No effect "Against" Ratification of Auditors The affirmative vote of a majority of shares present in person or represented by proxy and entitled to vote on the matter No effect "Against"
+What are the voting require What are the voting requirements?
+Proposal Vote Required Effect of Broker Non-Votes Effect of Abstentions Election of Directors A nominee for director will be elected if the votes cast for such nominee exceed the votes cast against such nominee No effect No effect Advisory Vote on Executive Compensation The affirmative vote of a majority of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter No effect "Against" Ratification of Auditors The affirmative vote of a majority of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter Brokers have discretion to vote "Against"